Find potential staff, customers, collaborators and investors at the UNSW Computing Startup Expo.

-UNSW COMPUTING is committed to supporting the development of ideas generated in the school’s research laboratories into commercially viable products, services or ventures and supporting the aspirations of those individuals that wish to explore the commercial viability of ideas.
+UNSW Computing is committed to supporting the supporting the aspirations of people exploring the commercial viability of ideas, and developing idea generated in the school’s research laboratories into commercially viable products, services or ventures.

 Any Australian Tech Startup Venture is welcome to participate.